 39% of teens are sexting

-A recent study found that 20% of teenagers have sent or posted online nude or semi-nude photos or videos of themselves.
-And an incredible 39% have sent or posted sexually suggestive emails or text messages!
+A recent study found that 39% of teenagers have sent or posted online nude or semi-nude photos or videos of themselves or sent sexually suggestive emails, texts or snaps!
 Most of these are being sent to boyfriends/girlfriends, but others say they are sending these pics and texts to someone they want to hook up with, or maybe even someone they only know online.

 Cassie shared her reasons for sexting: I think us girls do it because we think we have to.
 It’s a way to get a boy’s attention and show him what we got, and get him to like us more.
 Looking back, I regret it and wish I didn’t.
 I think the boys might actually lose respect for you.